LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/given-interfaces.rst

 Comparator<T>
 -------------

-**Purpose**: Compare two objects of a given class.
-When wanting to compare objects from a given class, you can create several different ``Comparator`` classes to allow different types of comparison and ordering.
-The class that you want to compare objects of *does not* implement the interface itself.
+**Purpose**: Compares two objects of a given class.
+To allow comparisons and ordering based on the different fields, you can create several different ``Comparator`` classes.
+The class for the compared objects does NOT implement the interface itself.

 **Important Methods**: ``compare(T, T)``